nibblebits/PNPZ80/README.md

 # PNPZ80

 PNPZ80 stands for Plug N Play Z80.
-This Z80 emulator will be like no other.
-Once complete you will very easily be able to create your own Z80 system on the emulator.
-See the example code for an example.

-The code below would have made your z80 system capable of using audio, you can very easily program your own Z80 hardware as well. z80_system.attachHardware(new PNPZ80Audio());
+PNPZ80 is a library that will allow you to create emulators that simulate the Z80 processor simply.
+Using PNPZ80 you can add your own virtual hardware that you have created.

+The best way to describe PNPZ80 is that its like someone giving you a Z80 Processor and possibly some built in virtual hardware that you need to build the system you want and then leaving you to do the programming.
+Any hardware that is not in the core you can make yourself.

 Feel free to contribute to the project, at the moment the important part is finishing the Z80 simulator.

-Compiling notes:
+#Compiling notes:
 If you are using Codeblocks to compile the PNPZ80 then be sure to change the libaries in the build options to include the header files and libaries at the correct directories.

+#ALL PULL REQUESTS MUST BE TO THE "DEV" BRANCH PLEASE.
+ONLY THE MOST RECENT RELEASE WILL BE IN THE "MASTER" BRANCH.